Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for dogs.

 In most cases, the dog will only feel the needle prick.
 Dogs that appear to be in pain because of their medical condition or dogs that are anxious in nature, may benefit from a sedative before the euthanasia solution is administered.

 How long does it take for the dog to die?

-Can it be done at home?
+Can euthanasia be done at home?

-There are more and more dog owners requesting for the euthanasia to take place in the home, and there more and more vets (especially mobile vets) willing to accommodate them.
+There are more and more dog owners requesting euthanasia to take place in the home, and there are more and more vets (especially mobile vets) willing to accommodate them.
 Dogs may be more comfortable at home, or may be unable to climb out of a car, and dog owners like their dog's last memories to be spent at home.

-Some dog owners may opt to stay for the euthanasia appointment whereas others may decide to drop the dog off.
+Some dog owners may opt to stay for the euthanasia appointment, whereas others may decide to drop the dog off.
 This is ultimately your choice.
 There are pet owners that want to be there to say goodbye and hold the pet in their arms for the last time, and there are those dog owners that want to only keep vivid images of their pet alive.

 Will my dog's eyes be open?

-What are my disposal options?
+What are my burial options?

 You may ask for the body back so you can bury your dog at home (check your local ordinances first), you can have your dog cremated and get the ashes back, you can have your dog cremated and not get the ashes back (the ashes will usually be spread in a dog cemetery) or you can have your dog buried in a pet cemetery.

 A euthanasia appointment is the most dreaded appointment dog owners will make in their life and it never gets any easier.
-It is not unusual to cry over the phone when making such appointment and the veterinary staff truly understand.
-The home may feel quite empty after ward and it may take a while to get used to the idea of living without a much cherished canine companion.
+It is not unusual to cry over the phone when making such appointments and the veterinary staff truly understand.
+The home may feel quite empty afterward, and it may take a while to get used to the idea of living without a much-cherished canine companion.